 Dr. Arthur Lincoln Pauls, the founder of Ortho-Bionomy, organized his work into Phases Four, Five, Six and Seven, with the foundation work beginning with Phase Four.
 This is covered in the Phase Four course.

 The focus of Phase Five is to move to a more subtle level of awareness of the practice and principle of Ortho-Bionomy.
 Specific techniques develop and increase the student's understanding and proprioceptive sensitivity to the self-corrective movements initiated by the client.
 Through the practice of observing, following and supporting subtle movement patterns, muscular tension is released, range of motion may be increased and pain may be reduced.
-In Phase Five, students are encouraged to do less and let the client be the guide for his/her exploration of change.
+In Phase Five, students are encouraged to do less and let the client be the guide for their exploration of change.

 This class is designed to help participants access and track sensation and energetic perception in themselves and in their clients, and to learn how to make contact without necessarily engaging physically.
 Techniques will be presented that monitor and acknowledge the inter-relationship between energetic, emotional, and physical levels and that demonstrate how energetic shifts can affect changes in physical patterns.